grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 ### quickstart

 Use the compound adjective without a hyphen whether the noun is implied or explicit.
 For example, you can use _quickstart guide_ or just _quickstart_.
-If you are using the noun form, write as two words.
+If you're using the noun form, write as two words.

 ## R